Nōgakubumae Station: Lines

-Nōgakubumae Station is a statin on the Kotoden Nagao Line and is located 10.4 km from the opposing terminus of the line at Kawaramachi and 12.1 kilometers from Takamatsu-Chikkō Station.
+Nōgakubumae Station is a station on the Kotoden Nagao Line and is located 10.4 km from the opposing terminus of the line at Kawaramachi and 12.1 kilometers from Takamatsu-Chikkō Station.

 Layout

 The station consists of a single side platform serving one bi-directional track.
 The station is unattended and there is no station building, but only a shelter on each platform.